openvinotoolkit/model_server/docs/kfs_example.md

 OpenVINO Model Server 2022.2 release introduce preview of support for KServe gRPC API.

-Inference does support putting tensor buffers both in `ModelInferRequest` `InferTensorContents` and `raw_input_contents`.
+Inference supports putting tensor buffers either in `ModelInferRequest`'s (`InferTensorContents`)[https://github.com/kserve/kserve/blob/master/docs/predict-api/v2/grpc_predict_v2.proto#L155] and (`raw_input_contents`)[https://github.com/kserve/kserve/blob/master/docs/predict-api/v2/grpc_predict_v2.proto#L202].
 There is no support for BF16 data type and there is no support for using FP16 in `InferTensorContents`.
-In case of sending raw images BYTES data type is used.
-When using raw images `InferTensorContents`.
+In case of sending raw images jpeg files BYTES data type should be used and data should be put in `InferTensorContents`'s `bytes_contents`.

 In current release there is support for:
 * Model Metadata